Minimally Invasive Hysterectomy

 What is a minimally invasive hysterectomy?

 A hysterectomy is an operation to remove a woman's uterus.
-One in 3 women will need a hysterectomy in their lifetime.
 In most cases, we no longer have to use the old fashioned method which requires a big abdominal incision and major down time.
 Now we can do this with three tiny incisions.
 There are a couple of ways to do the surgery.

 Who’s a candidate for a minimally invasive hysterectomy?